CriminalInjuriesCompensationAuthority/tempus-broker/README.md

   'CICA-CIR -> Secrets - CICA -> Secrets - Tempus -> MRCORCL01 Tariff connection string'
 - Create new parameter in AWS parameter store with AWS systems manager containing the ARN of that secret.

-- Create an IAM role for the tempus broker with acccess to the created resources.
+- Create an IAM role for the tempus broker with access to the created resources.
 - If you use the AWS Toolkit extension, you can make a new AWS profile called `tempus-broker-s3` with the secret key and access key of the IAM role.